kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 while the client MAY send Application Data prior to receiving the server's last explicit Authentication message, any data sent at that point is, being sent to an implicitly authenticated peer.

+## Authentication of Certificate Request

+Due to the implicit authentication of the server's messages during the full AuthKEM handshake, the ``CertificateRequest`` message can not be authenticated before the client received ``Finished``.

+The key schedule guarantees that the server can not read the client's certificate message (as discussed above).
+An active adversary that maliciously inserts a ``CertificateRequest`` message will also result in a mismatch in transcript hashes, which will cause the handshake to fail.

+However, there may be side effects.
+The adversary might learn that the client has a certificate by observing the length of the messages sent.
+There may also be side-effects, especially in situations where the client is prompted to e.g. approve use or unlock a certificate stored encrypted or on a smart card.

 --- back